mounicasruthi/mounicasruthi/README.md

 <h1 align="center">Hey there 👋, I'm Mounica!</h1>

-- 🎓 I'm a final year student at IIIT Gwalior, pursuing an Integrated Dual Degree in Information Technology.
 - 🌱 I'm passionate about exploring various tech domains including Web Development, Blockchain, Cloud Security, and Generative AI.
 - 💼 I have gained hands-on experience through internships at Amazon, MindfulFeed, and PingSafe AI, working on a variety of projects from enhancing Alexa functionalities to developing full-stack applications and cloud security solutions.
 - 💡 I thrive on curiosity and I'm constantly seeking opportunities to learn and grow.